libsdl-org/SDL/docs/README-migration.md

 The inputType and outputType fields of SDL_GamepadBinding have been renamed input_type and output_type.

-SDL_GetGamepadTouchpadFinger() takes a pointer to SDL_bool for the finger state instead of a pointer to Uint8.
+SDL_GetGamepadTouchpadFinger() takes a pointer to bool for the finger state instead of a pointer to Uint8.

 The following enums have been renamed:
 * SDL_GameControllerAxis => SDL_GamepadAxis